PersonalAccountOrg/HighlyAvailableWebApplication/README.md

    * For Minimum capacity, enter 2
    * For Maximum capacity, enter 4

-* In the Automatic scaling - optional section, select the **Target tracking scaling policy option**.
+* In the Automatic scaling - optional section, select the **Target tracking scaling policy** option.
 The remaining settings on this section can be left at their default values.

 * Choose Next